MrClean-1/SENG438-A1/seng438-a1-team_7.md

 # High-level description of the exploratory testing plan

 By using the High Level Requirements we will briefly explore the required functionality.
-If a bug or an error is found the function will be explored further in hopes of finding further issues within broken functionality.
+If a bug or an error is found, the function will be explored further in hopes of finding further issues within broken functionality.

+Another approach to exploratory testing is to test each function in the order they appear on each window and manually look for bugs or faults that does not logically make sense.
+Once a suspected bug is found, the function is used again to ensure that the bug still exits.

 # Comparison of exploratory and manual functional testing